Don Henry (environmentalist)

-Donald Hugh Henry AM is Enterprise Professor of Environmentalism at the Melbourne Sustainable Society Institute, University of Melbourne.

-He is also an International Board member of Al Gore's ‘Climate Reality Project'.
+Donald Hugh Henry AM is Enterprise Professor of Environmentalism.
+Previously based in the Melbourne Sustainable Society Institute (disbanded), he is in Melbourne Climate Futures and the Biodiversity Institute, as well as the Melbourne Business School, University of Melbourne.
+He is also an International Board member of Al Gore's ‘Climate Reality Project', arranging training workshops on climate science and impacts for potential and new leaders, primarily in Oceania.

 From 1998 to 2014 Henry was the Chief Executive Officer of the Australian Conservation Foundation.

+Prior to 1998 he served with the World Wildlife Foundation in Washington DC.
+He is on the board of the Smart Energy Council.